It Landed in My Primary Inbox

 Pulling the Headers Apart

-account with no connection to any legitimate brand.
-But the X-Google-Original-From header
+throwaway Gmail account with no connection to any legitimate brand.
+But

-Microsoft domain.
-The email was relayed through mail.examples1.com at IP
+string abusing a Microsoft domain.
+The email was relayed through

 The headers were also a Frankenstein of conflicting email service provider markers.
 X-headers from Sailthru, Salesforce Marketing Cloud, SendGrid, AWeber, and Klaviyo all appeared simultaneously.
 No legitimate sender routes through five ESPs at once.
 This is header stuffing — injecting trusted marketing platform identifiers to confuse reputation classifiers.